nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 Dixie—could make him miserable and despairingly despondent like an injured child.
 While any flash of beauty or wonder might lift him happier than a god.
-It was the simple, lovely touch of life that charmed and stirred him most....
-The warm, rich-brown face of a Harlem girl seeking romance ... a late wet night on Lenox Avenue, when all forms are soft-shadowy and the street gleams softly like a still, dim stream under the misted yellow lights.
+It was the simple, lovely touch of life that charmed and stirred him most.<span class="three-dots"></span>The warm, rich-brown face of a Harlem girl seeking romance<span class="three-dots"></span>a late wet night on Lenox Avenue, when all forms are soft-shadowy and the street gleams softly like a still, dim stream under the misted yellow lights.
 He remembered once the melancholy-comic notes of a “Blues” rising out of a Harlem basement before dawn.
 He was going to catch an early train and all that trip he was sweetly, deliciously happy humming the refrain and imagining what the interior of the little dark den he heard it in was like.
+“Blues”<span class="three-dots"></span>
-“Blues” ... melancholy-comic.
+melancholy-comic.
 That was the key to himself and to his race.
-That strange, child-like capacity for wistfulness-and-laughter....
+That strange, child-like capacity for wistfulness-and-laughter.<span class="three-dots"></span>

 No wonder the
 whites, after five centuries of contact, could not understand his race.
 How could they when the instinct of comprehension had been cultivated out of them?
-No wonder they hated them, when out of their melancholy environment the blacks could create mad, contagious music and high laughter....
+No wonder they hated them, when out of their melancholy environment the blacks could create mad, contagious music and high laughter.<span class="three-dots"></span>

-Going away from Harlem....
-Harlem!
+Going away from Harlem.<span class="three-dots"></span>Harlem!
 How terribly Ray could hate it sometimes.
 Its brutality, gang rowdyism, promiscuous thickness.
 Its hot desires.
 But, oh, the rich bloodred color of it!
 The warm accent of its composite voice, the fruitiness of its laughter, the trailing rhythm of